micmejia/bible-dump/NKJV/John/John 1.md

 He was not that Light, but _was sent_ to bear witness of that Light.

 ###### 9
-That[^b] was the true Light which gives light to every man coming into the world.
+That was the true Light which gives light to every man coming into the world.

 ###### 10
 He was in the world, and the world was made through Him, and the world did not know Him.

 ###### 11
-He came to His [^c]own, and His [^d]own did not receive Him.
+He came to His own, and His own did not receive Him.

 ###### 12
-But as many as received Him, to them He gave the [^e]right to become children of God, to those who believe in His name:
+But as many as received Him, to them He gave the right to become children of God, to those who believe in His name:

 ###### 13
 who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God. ## The Word Becomes Flesh